-How to survive as a fashion designer is like figuring out how to survive Black Friday madness:
+Figuring out how to survive as a fashion designer is like figuring out how to survive Black Friday madness:

 But instead of just one day a year, it’s every day.
 All year long.

-It’s brutal and there’s no mercy.
+This business is brutal and there’s no mercy.
 People will push you over and punch you to get what they want.
 And they couldn’t care less.

 Bosses and owners can be nasty, promising you the dream but then turning your life into a nightmare (like what happened to me).